-Gregory the Terrible Eater Book Review
+Gregory the Terrible Eater by Mitchell Sharmat: Story Summary

 Gregory, a young goat, just won't eat the things that regular goats want to eat.
-He eats healthy food—and his parents are worried! is a tale about healthy eating and nutrition, and is a clever twist on the usual problem of parents whose picky eaters refuse to eat what is put in front of them.
-Gregory the Terrible Eater
+He eats healthy food—and his parents are worried!
+Gregory the Terrible Eater is a tale about healthy eating and nutrition and is a clever twist on the usual problem of parents whose picky eaters refuse to eat what is put in front of them.

 Instead of eating "junk" food (cardboard boxes, old tires, and the like), Gregory wants to eat scrambled eggs, fruit, vegetables, and spaghetti.
-When Gregory's parents take him to Doctor Ram, Gregory explains "I eat what I like."
+When Gregory's parents take him to Doctor Ram, Gregory explains, "I eat what I like."

-Gregory's parents gradually introduce the appropriate goat food into Gregory's diet, until Gregory concedes that he would like to have two pieces of waxed paper with his scrambled eggs and toast.
+Gregory's parents gradually introduce the appropriate goat food into Gregory's diet until Gregory concedes that he would like to have two pieces of waxed paper with his scrambled eggs and toast.

-Many books address the subject of food by featuring appealing and colorful illustrations of nutritious foods, but this book is different, and I believe, unique in the children's-book universe.
+Many books address the subject of food by featuring appealing and colorful illustrations of nutritious foods, but this book is different and, I believe, unique in the children's-book universe.
 Because nutrition and healthy eating are of national importance among early childhood educators, this book makes its way to the forefront.
 Picky eating is a common concern for early childhood educators and parents of toddlers and preschoolers, which is why I believe this book holds its place among more polished children's publications.

 Gregory the Terrible Eater is a short- to medium-length book with a moderate amount of text and dialogue.
 Young children will enjoy the silly concept of worried goat parents trying to get their picky son to eat the right things!
 This is an appropriate read-aloud book for a preschool group or a library children's story hour.